jk715/docs.hackerone.com/docs/programs/response-targets.md

 title: "Response Targets"
 path: "/programs/response-targets.html"
 id: "programs/response-targets"
+description: "Response targets refer to how quickly your security team will respond to a found vulnerability.
+The quicker your response target, the healthier and more attractive your program will be."
 ---

 Response targets refer to how quickly your security team will respond to a found vulnerability.
 The quicker your response target, the healthier and more attractive your program will be.